mailgun/godebug/README.md

     $ godebug run -instrument=pkg1,pkg2,pkg3 gofiles... [arguments...]

-If you are debugging a test, use 'godebug test':
+If you are debugging a test, use 'godebug test' like you would use 'go test':

-    $ godebug test [-instrument pkgs...]
+    $ godebug test [-instrument pkgs...] [packages]

-That's it!
+Finally, you can [cross-]compile a debugging binary using 'godebug build':

+    $ godebug build [-instrument pkgs...] [-o output] [package]

+The compiled binary has no dependencies, so you can build it locally and then debug on i.e. a staging server.

+That's it.
+See 'godebug help' for the full usage.

 ### Debugger commands: